Luk45135/liveinfo/README.md

 # Usage

-Flash the ISO onto a USD drive that is at least 8GB in size with a tool like Fedora Media Writer or Popsicle.
+Flash the ISO onto a USB drive that is at least 8GB in size with a tool like Fedora Media Writer or Popsicle.

 If you are in a shell with nix you can run it with `nix run nixpkgs#mediawriter` or you can create a shell with a program like this: